Energy and Chemistry: Exothermic and Endothermic Reactions

 - Industrial Processes: Design and optimize chemical processes based on energy efficiency.

-- Medical Diagnostics: Use endothermic reactions to determine the concentration of certain analytes in samples.
+- Medical Diagnostics: Use endothermic reactions (and other techniques) to determine the concentration of certain analytes in samples.

 Conclusion